‘There is no such thing as society’. Margaret Thatcher PM (1987)

-Such is to be expected from those quite at ease turning a blind eye to the exploitation, greed and corruption at the heart of corporate capitalism and the heartlessness,complete lack of empathy at the heart of Right-wing ideology.
-An outdated ideology rooted in a bygone age, willfully and selfishly still being endorsed, pursued and imposed by a bunch of delusional, psychopathic sociopaths.
+Such is to be expected from those quite at ease turning a blind eye to the exploitation, greed and corruption at the heart of corporate capitalism, and the uncaring lack of empathy at the heart of Right-wing ideology.
+An outdated ideology rooted in a bygone age, still willfully and selfishly being endorsed, pursued and imposed by a bunch of delusional, psychopathic sociopaths.
 Desperate to cling on to a life of inherited privilege.

 Judging by their ingrained mindset, how long before they advocate chain gangs and the poor house for victims of their system.
 The poor, the ill educated and the unemployed?

 Divide and conquer: Not until society sees through such, will fairness and equality prevail over the status quo of a bygone age that continues to provide affluence and riches for the few at the expense of the many.

 As for the myth of the so-called ‘trickledown effect’.
 Little more than a failed charity, it has delivered food banks, poverty wages, want and subsistence levels not seen since pre WW2.

 This, while the fortunes of the few continue to outstrip the dwindling fortunes of the many on a scale of ever-increasing obscenity.

 And what of those trapped in a cycle of generational poverty and deprivation.
 Something that, under Right-wing ideology, has surfaced as the norm.
 Breeding a mindset which casts a sizeable minority adrift and at odds with mainstream society?

 All products of the evil that is Right-wing ideology.